nus-cs2103-AY2021S1/ip/docs/README.md

-# User Guide for Duke
+# User Guide for Pipboy

 ![](Ui.png) | ![](Help.png)

+## Getting Started

+1. Download the Jar file from releases.

+2. Ensure you have downloaded jdk 11.

+3. Run the pipboy.jar file.

 ## Features